 - Stainless steel

 A major limitation of untreated PEEK implants is their hydrophobic surface which leads to relatively poor bone tissue attachment as compared to titanium-based devices.
 N2's proprietary IBAD applied, nano-engineered Ti coatings on PEEK can promote and increase new bone growth and provide a preferred track for the formation and attachment of bone tissue as well as improve antimicrobial properties while maintaining excellent osseo-integration.
-This whitepaper covers:
+This datasheet covers features, benefits and applications.

 Substrates Commonly Treated with Ion Implantation and Ion Beam Assisted Deposition